crispinprojects/talkcalendar/README.md

 ## Screenshots

 Talk Calendar series 0.4 uses a new interface and current downloads are snapshots of work in progress.
-Some current screenshot are below.
+Some current screenshots are shown below.

 ![](talkcalendar-new-event.png)